samisnotinsane/hackernews-client/README.md

 ## Running the tests

-This package contains tests which verifies the integrity of the logic
+This package contains tests which verifies the integrity of the internal logic.

 ### Unit tests